 Results from the study will be presented in professional journals and at conferences.
-We will send you a newsletter every year to keep you informed of the study's key findings.
-You will not be able to be identified in the results.
+We will send you a newsletter every year to keep you and your child informed of the study's key findings.
+Your child will not be able to be identified in the results.